Swish Fibre Customer Complaints Policy

 Stage 1: Contact our Customer Care Team.
 In the first instance, they will be able to investigate your complaint, and where you have contacted us by telephone, will do their best to resolve this while they are on the call with you.

-Stage 2: If you are not happy with the solution our Customer Care has suggested, you can ask to escalate your complaint to the Customer Care Manager.
-The Customer Care Manager will aim to respond to you within one working day.
+Stage 2: If you are not happy with the solution our Customer Care Team have suggested, you can ask to escalate your complaint to a Complaints Specialist.
+The Complaints Specialist will aim to respond to you within one working day.
 They will either suggest a resolution to your complaint, or explain what is happening - for example, if the complaint has been escalated to another team.
 In these cases, you will be given a timeframe telling you when we will come back to you again.

-Stage 3: If you feel the Customer Care Manager has been unable to satisfactorily resolve your complaint, you can ask for your complaint to be escalated to the Head of Customer Experience.
+Stage 3: If you feel the Complaints Specialist has been unable to satisfactorily resolve your complaint, you can ask for your complaint to be escalated to the Team Manager.
 They will review your complaint and respond to you within 5 working days.

 Stage 4: If, after following the process above, you’re still not happy with the outcome of your complaint, you can refer it to independent adjudication (see Section 3).